-Not enough students are passing the math WASL, but that doesn't mean our standards are too high, according to an outside consultant.
+Not enough students are passing the math WASL, but that doesn't mean our standards are too high,

 "The bottom line is that Washington's math standards need to be strengthened," wrote Linda Plattner of the Maryland-based educational research firm Strategic Teaching, which was hired by the state to assess its math expectations.